Skip to content

 People figure this out in every other domain but haven't for agents: you can't individually brief every worker.

-Think about how any real organization operates.
+Real organizations operate this way.
 You don't walk up to every person and explain the mission, the constraints, the history, the current state.
 You build systems: onboarding, documentation, institutional knowledge, review processes.
 When someone shows up to work, they already have what they need to make good decisions.
-The organization's intelligence isn't in any single person.
-It's in the system that loads the right context into the right person at the right moment.
+The organization's intelligence isn't in any single person; it lives in the system that loads the right context into the right person at the right moment.

 That's what context orchestration is.
-When you have it, something changes: you stop hoping your agents will do the right thing and start knowing they will.
-Not because they're smarter.
-Because you engineered the system that fills their context window.
-You give your intent, and you can trust the output, because you've built the pipeline that turns intent into the right context for every agent at every step.
+When you have it, something changes: you stop hoping your agents will do the right thing and start knowing they will, because you engineered the system that fills their context window.
+Give it your intent, trust the output, because you built the pipeline that turns intent into the right context for every agent at every step.

 That's what I've been working toward.
 Most of the ecosystem is still building the other thing.